 Length: 8 pages

-This bill was introduced on October 3, 2018, in a previous session of Congress, but was not enacted.
+This bill was introduced on October 3, 2018, in a previous session of Congress, but it did not receive a vote.

 Oct 3, 2018